I'm appalled at the way Americans have forgotten the meaning of Thanksgiving.

 Have you checked out what your children are learning about this holiday in both government and too many private schools?
 The Pilgrims had a rough time when they first landed on Plymouth Rock.
 Finally, the friendly native Americans taught the European plunderers how to fish and plant corn.
 The harvest feast held by William Bradford and the gang was a way for the Pilgrims to thank the Indians for saving their lives.
 Thus, Thanksgiving.

-Thanksgiving has always been one of my favorite holidays – a time for family, a time for reflection, a time for feast and a time for praising God for all He has bestowed upon us.
+As for me, Thanksgiving has always been one of my favorite holidays, a time for family, a time for reflection, a time for feast and a time for praising God for all He has bestowed upon us – all of us who believe in Him and worship Him.

 In addition to proclaiming a day of thanksgiving, like the ancient Hebrews did before them, Bradford and his flock also praised God's loving kindness, the famous refrain of Psalms 106 and 107 and Jewish liturgy ("Give thanks to the Lord for He is good, for His kindness endures forever").